lixiang-lab/lixiang-lab.github.io/_pages/about.md

 classes: wide
 ---

-I am a third-year direct Ph.D. student at the School of Electronic Science and Engineering, Nanjing University, advised by [Prof. Yun Li](https://www.yunligroup.org/) and [Prof. Qiong Chang](https://changqiong.github.io/).
+I am a fourth-year direct Ph.D. student at the School of Electronic Science and Engineering, Nanjing University, advised by [Prof. Yun Li](https://www.yunligroup.org/) and [Prof. Qiong Chang](https://changqiong.github.io/).
 I received my Bachelor's degree from Nanchang University, China.

-My research focuses on GPU-based parallel computing, aiming to accelerate key algorithms in computer vision, graph analytics, and large-scale data processing.
-The goal is to develop performance-optimized solutions for high-end GPUs, as well as resource-efficient, low-latency systems for embedded and resource-constrained platforms.
+My research focuses on high-performance parallel algorithm design on GPUs, aiming to accelerate core computational tasks in computer vision, graph analytics, and large-scale data processing.
+Specifically, I target both high-end and embedded GPU platforms to design algorithms that are highly parallel, computation-efficient, and resource-aware, through a co-design perspective of algorithm structure and hardware architecture.

 ---